WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 Plan
 - How light come to the retina
-- How the retina convert light to nerve impulses
+- How the retina converts light into nerve impulses
 - Distribution of rods and cones
 - What processing is done in the retina
 - Connection with the brain